bconnorwhite/read-json-safe/README.md

 > Read objects from JSON files without try catch.

-Returns `undefined` if the file does not exist.
+Returns `undefined` on errors, for example if the file does not exist.

 ## Installation